Balzamova/photo-filter/README.md

 2. **CSS**
 3. **JS**
  - *using fullscreen Api*
- - *randomize for getting images by time of a day (night, morning, day, evening)*
+ - *getting images by time of a day (night, morning, day, evening)*
- - *changes css styles for blocks by JS*
- - *changes style of image by inputs-ranges*
+ - *change styles of image by inputs-ranges*
  - *reset all changes*
  - *download image from local to attachment*
  - *saving image with new styles*